-Belleview Avenue represents one of Crested Butte's most compelling opportunities for thoughtful commercial infill and can serve as a test case for how zoning incentives and flexibility can be leveraged to advance community goals.
-Situated at the edge of the historic core and adjacent to established neighborhoods, Belleview has the potential to evolve into a dynamic mixed-use commercial hub, one that increases everyday commercial and light industrial spaces while adding housing above that complements, rather than duplicates, the character of surrounding neighborhoods.
+Belleview Avenue represents one of the most compelling opportunities for commercial infill and revitalization in Crested Butte.
+Located at the edge of the historic core and adjacent to established neighborhoods, Belleview has the potential to evolve into more of a mixed-use commercial core that increases everyday commercial/light industrial spaces with housing above that complements - rather than replicates - those in surrounding neighborhoods.